Special Places: Local prairie wonderlands

 Houlton Conservation Area, Elk River

-One of our most recent prairie restoration projects, the William H. Houlton Conservation Area in Elk River is also one of our largest.
+One of our more recent prairie restoration projects, the William H. Houlton Conservation Area in Elk River is also one of our largest.

-The site boasts roughly 180 acres of restored prairie habitat and has a porta potty and ample parking in a new parking lot.
+The site boasts roughly 180 acres of restored prairie habitat and has a porta potty and ample parking.